vippsas/vipps-login-api/vipps-login-api.md

 For example, the client directs the user-agent to make the following HTTP request:

 [`GET:/oauth2/auth?client_id={client_id}&response_type=code&scope={scopes}&state={state}&redirect_uri={redirect_uri}`](https://vippsas.github.io/vipps-login-api/#/public/oauthAuth)

+You can test this by entering the url into any browser.
+This will initiate the log in sequence.
+For more information about testing this with the Postman collection, see the step-by-step instructions in the [Postman guide](vipps-login-postman.md)

 **Please note:** URIs specified on [portal.vipps.no](https://portal.vipps.no/) must be _exactly_ the same as used in the API calls.
 Be extra careful with